 Wampler Tape Echo V2 Delay Pedal

-Things You Need To Know About Digital Delay Pedals
+Things You Need To Know About Tape Delay Pedals

 What exactly is a tape delay pedal?